dolbeysystems/fusion-cac-web-docs/content/account-navigation/navigation-tree/notes-and-bookmarks/_index.md

 ![Green Bookmark Icon](BookmarkIcon.png)

-To review all bookmarks within a chart, go to Notes & Bookmarks in the Navigation Tree.
+To review all bookmarks within a chart, go to Notes & Bookmarks in the Navigation tree.
 All of the bookmarks within the chart are listed in the Notes & Bookmarks pane.

 ![Sample Notes & Bookmarks List](NotesBookmarksList.png)